godotengine/godot-docs/classes/class_array.rst

 - :ref:`Variant<class_Variant>` **back** **(** **)**

-Returns the last element of the array if the array is not empty.
+Returns the last element of the array, or ``null`` if the array is empty.

 ----